Rick-healy/machinelearning-policies/registry-trust-policy/README.md

 ### Step 2: Configure Parameters

-Edit `assignment-parameters.json` with your organization's trusted registries:
+Edit `assignment-parameters.json` with your organization's trusted registries for model deployments:

 ```json
 {